hcikim/hcikim.github.io/index.md

 I am Taewook [teug] Kim, a third year Ph.D. student in <a href="https://www.mccormick.northwestern.edu/computer-science/" target="_blank">Computer Science</a> and <a href="https://communication.northwestern.edu/" target="_blank">Communication</a> at Northwestern University.
 I work with <a href="https://www.mjskay.com/" target="_blank">Matt Kay</a>.

-I am interested in designing tools for reframing one context to another shape by leveraging AI, espeically large language models (LLMs).
-For example, AI could <a href="./project_lily.html" target="_blank">reframe users' language tones to be more romantic</a>, <a href="../assets/CSCW_Dementia.pdf" target="_blank">reshape aggressive words to be softer</a>, and <a href="../assets/CHI_AI-bridged CLA.pdf" target="_blank">personalize media content to resonate more with users at scale</a>.

-Lately, I build interactive systems to help users personalize the language content to enhance authors' expression and audiences' comprehension by leveraging LLMs.
-I enjoy building systems and understanding people.
+I build and evaluate interactive systems to help users personalize the language content to enhance authors’ expression and audiences’ comprehension by leveraging large language models.

 ## News